DigonIO/scheduler/doc/pages/examples/threading.rst

 The number of worker threads for the :class:`~scheduler.core.Scheduler` can be defined with the `n_threads` argument.
-For ``n_threads = 0`` the :class:`~scheduler.core.Scheduler` will spawn a seperate worker thread for every pending `Job`.
+For ``n_threads = 0`` the :class:`~scheduler.core.Scheduler` will spawn a seperate worker thread for every pending :class:`~scheduler.job.Job`.

 .. code-block:: pycon